-Getting enough sleep can promote enhanced control for both your mental and physical health.
-However, this can be extremely difficult for a new parent due to the potential difference and variation in sleep schedules.
+Getting enough sleep can promote enhanced control over your mental and physical health.
+However, this can be extremely difficult for a new parent due to the potential variation in sleep schedule.
 Looking for help falling and staying asleep?
 You may consider trying the suggestions below:

-Consider adjusting your sleep schedule, falling asleep at the same time every night (when possible).
+- Consider adjusting your sleep schedule so you can fall asleep at the same time every night (when possible).

-Try to sleep when you're sleepy rather than lying awake in bed when you're not.
-This can cause anxiety in some inadvertently, as well as potentially avoidant behavior.
+- Try to sleep when you're sleepy rather than lying awake in bed when you're not.
+This can inadvertently cause anxiety and potentially avoidant behavior in some people.

-Consider engaging in routine tasks before bed to provide your brain with a foundational routine, signaling the end of your day.
+- Consider engaging in routine tasks before bed to provide your brain with a foundational routine that can signal the end of your day.

 How Can Online Therapy Support Those With Postpartum Anxiety Disorder?

-There are many ways to treat postpartum anxiety disorder.
+There can be many ways to treat postpartum anxiety disorder.
 Online therapy can be a helpful form of support for new parents who are looking for resources and extra help during this new season of life.
-Leaving the home can be difficult with a little one, and going out at all to an unfamiliar or “clinical” setting can feel overwhelming.
-Online therapy can help remove these barriers to support, connecting you to a resource that you can leverage in the comfort of your own home, without disturbing or altering the baby’s schedule.
+Leaving home can be difficult with a little one, and visiting an unfamiliar or “clinical” setting can feel overwhelming.
+Online therapy can remove these barriers to support, potentially connecting you to a resource that you can leverage in the comfort of your own home without disturbing or altering the baby’s schedule.